Nigel Lythgoe: Career

 Early in Lythgoe's career, he learned to use techniques (e.g., multi-cameras) to film choreography, a skill that would help lead to a TV career.

 During the 1970s and into the 1980s, Lythgoe performed with dancers including Cyd Charisse and Gene Kelly.
 He also choreographed for Ben Vereen, Shirley Bassey and the Muppets.
 Lythgoe, in an interview with People said that he was "the only person to dance, choreograph, produce and direct the Royal Variety Performance."

 After working in the television industry, including at TVS, by 1995, Lythgoe held the post of Head of Entertainment and Comedy at London Weekend Television, where he commissioned and produced shows including Gladiators and Blind Date.

 In 2000, Lythgoe became the so-called "tough judge" on Popstars and was nicknamed "Nasty Nigel" by the British tabloid press.
 He was loaned by London Weekend Television to Bob Geldof's television company Planet 24 to executive produce and direct the British version of Survivor.
 Lythgoe then joined Simon Fuller's 19 Entertainment group as President of 19 Television.
 He developed and produced a new show created by Fuller, Pop Idol.
 This then became a global franchise that includes American Idol.
 He moved to the U.S. in 2002 to produce American Idol and then became producer/judge and co-creator of So You Think You Can Dance on the FOX television network.

 Lythgoe, and his production partner Ken Warwick, initially agreed to produce the 2007 Emmys, but could not due to scheduling conflicts with SYTYCD.

 In 2007, Lythgoe worked with a number of California-based Brits, including then-British Consul-General Bob Peirce, to found BritWeek, an annual program of events held in Los Angeles and Orange County to celebrate the business, historical, and entertainment ties between the UK and California.
 On 4 August 2008, Lythgoe confirmed that he was leaving American Idol and decided to move on with So You Think You Can Dance.

 In 2009, Lythgoe and Fuller formed a company called Big Red 2 Entertainment.
 Fuller is a fan of Manchester United and Lythgoe of Liverpool.
 Their first venture was Superstars of Dance for NBC.
 He also became a judge on So You Think You Can Dance.

 On 5 August 2010, American Idol confirmed Lythgoe would be returning as an executive producer to the show beginning season 10.
+In 2018, Lythgoe starred in A Shakespeare Jubilee! directed by Louis Fantasia at The Wallis in Beverly Hills.